The St Louis Ghetto Tour

 By the 1960s, black families were beginning to move into these once segregated communities starting in neighborhoods like the West End, along Goodfellow Boulevard, or into St. Louis County communities like Pagedale or Wellston.

-By the 1980s, expanding all the way towards Interstate 170 the entire West Side became a key part to St. Louis’ black population as the majority resided in the urban areas of the St Louis ghetto.
+By the 1980s, expanding all the way towards Interstate 170 the entire West Side became a key part to St. Louis’ black population as the majority resided in these urban areas of the St Louis ghetto.

 Currently, gentrification is affecting many communities and sections of the West Side, especially neighborhoods around Delmar Blvd., which is the modern day racial dividing line.